-Since the balance of work and social life continues throughout one's career, we were interested in how school professionals experience the matter.
-Here's a few typical responses:
+Since the balance of work and social life continues throughout one's career, we thought it would be interesting to ask colleagues how they experienced this balance.
+Here's a sample of first responses:

-O. How does your work affect your social interactions with colleagues?
+(1) How does your work affect your social interactions with colleagues?